Royal Engineers A.F.C.: Ireland

 the Engineers won the Munster Senior Cup.
 The regiment also entered teams in the Munster Senior League.

 Later years

 Professionalism arrived in Northern England in the 1880s, with the Football League starting in 1888.
 In the early years, the Engineers was one of several amateur teams who could defeat the professionals in challenge matches.

 The Army Football Association was formed in 1888.
 Its teams were organised by battalion, and later by regiment.

 The Engineers' Depot Battalion won the FA Amateur Cup in 1908.

 On 7 November 2012, the Royal Engineers played against the Wanderers in a rematch of the 1872 FA Cup Final at The Oval.
 Unlike the actual final, the Engineers won, and by a large margin, 7–1 being the final score.

+Nowadays, the Engineers play in the Army FA Massey League, and compete in the Massey Trophy Division 1.
+The Massey League is made up of 2 divisions, with 6 teams in each, all made up of sides across different branches of the British Army.
+The Engineers won the Massey Trophy 4 times between 1994 and 2002, before the competition split into its current 2 division format in 2006.
+Since then, the team have always competed in the first division, winning it on 3 occasions.
+Alongside the league, the team also compete in the Army FA's Woolwich Cup, a cup competition between all teams in the Massey League.
+The Royal Engineers have lifted the Woolwich Cup a record 7 times since its introduction in 2006.